nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Pros: Design is integrated within Main UI, which gives it a cleaner look.
     * Cons: Difficult to implement, lesser time for testability given the project deadline duration.

+### Clear Feature
+`clear`: Allows the user to clear entries in The Food Diary.

+Given below is an example usage scenario:

+Step 1.
+The user launches The Food Diary application.
+Data will be loaded from the storage to the application memory.
+The `FoodDiary` will be populated with a list of `Entry`, each contains: `Name`, `Address`, `Price` , `Rating`, `Review`, `TagCategory` and `TagSchool`.

+Step 2.
+The user executes `clear` to clear all entries in The Food Diary.

+This feature was brought over to The Food Diary from AB3.
+There were not much changes apart from modifying it to clear entries instead.
+Similiar to other commands,`MainWindow#executeCommand()` runs and `Logic#execute()` will be called to parse the user input in `FoodDiaryParser#parseCommand()`.
+The parsed command will be identified as a `clear` command.

 ## **Documentation, logging, testing, configuration, dev-ops**
 - [Documentation guide](Documentation.md)